How to Make a Large Non-Cash Donation to Charity

 • Institutional donors and foundations

-• Advisors working with high-net-worth clients
+• Advisors working with high-net-worth donors

 • Family offices